Butternut Squash Soup

 Soften the aromatics

-In a large soup pot, combined butter or olive oil (or your fat of choice), chopped yellow onion, salt, and pepper:
+In a large soup pot or dutch oven, combined butter or olive oil (or your fat of choice), chopped yellow onion, salt, and black pepper:

 Add the Roasted Squash Cubes